euLita/starting_Django/README.md

 Project CRUD
 -
-> Another unfinished project...
+> Project with Django Framework.
 I'll update you on the 'commits' as well